flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 With the decorator in place, the process is as follows:

-  1. A Docker container image is required at serialization time.
-The task code is assumed to be present in this Docker image.
-  2. The task is serialized into a :std:ref:`api_msg_flyteidl.core.tasktemplate`.
-This template contains instructions to the container on how to reconstitute the task.
-  3. When Flyte performs the job, the container from #1 is launched, and the instructions from #2 use the user code in the container to recreate a Python object representing the task.
-As a result, the task object is executed.

-The following are the key takeaways:

-	- The task object that gets serialized at compile-time is recreated using the user's code at run time.
-	- With the decorator in place, the process is as follows:

   1. A Docker container image is required at serialisation time.
 The task code is assumed to be present in this Docker image.
   2. The task is serialized into a :std:ref:`api_msg_flyteidl.core.tasktemplate`.
 This template contains instructions to the container on how to reconstitute the task.
   3. When Flyte performs the job, the container from #1 is launched, and the instructions from #2 use the user code in the container to recreate a Python object representing the task.
 As a result, the task object is executed.